 - No more than 175 characters (including spaces)

 - If a tissue type is in the title, it should include the species used (e.g. MOUSE RETINA, HUMAN MUSCLE)

-Submission Type: Before 12 February, 2018, choose Oral or Poster submission.
-After 12 February, 2018, only Late-Breaking Submissions will be accepted.
+Submission Type: Oral and poster submission was available until 7 February, 2018.
+After 12 February, 2018, only poster submissions will be accepted.

 - To be considered for a twelve (12) minute presentation during a concurrent session

 - If the abstract is not selected for an Oral Presentation, the accepted abstract is automatically considered for a Poster Presentation